Winemaker: Job Description, Duties and Requirements

 Learn about the education and preparation needed to become a winemaker.
 Get a quick view of the requirements as well as details about training, job duties, and required knowledge to find out if this is the career for you.

-Winemakers oversee the entire winemaking process, from grape harvest through bottling, and may be responsible for supervise the work of grape growers and laboratory technicians.
+Winemakers oversee the entire winemaking process, from grape harvesting through bottling, and may be responsible for supervising the work of grape growers and laboratory technicians.
 They must possess a knowledge of grapes, growing regions, and local production and marketing regulations.
 Employers may prefer winemakers with a bachelor's degree in viticulture.